 There have been recent reports of illegal or fraudulent merchandise bought and sold via Yahoo!
 Auctions services.
 If this were to come under the scrutiny of regulators, operations could become difficult.
 Effective September 2003, a revision of the law regarding the sale of used goods to prevent crimes abusing Internet auctions was enforced.
 In addition to imposing a registering system on Internet auction operators, the reformed law requires operators to make efforts to confirm the identity of participants and maintain records of auctions.
 The law also requires that when an operator is ordered to remove an item from auction by an investigative body based on suspicion of fraud, the operator must do so.
 However, the scope of the reformed law has been limited to items that the Group is already complying with.
 Furthermore, since no regulations have been set directly on auction participants, the Group does not expect that the reformed law will have a significant impact on its auction business.
 Nevertheless, if a law regulating actual auction transactions on the Internet was to be adopted in the future, depending on its content when passed, it could influence the Group's auction business.
 Specifically, the Intellectual Property Promotion Plan announced on May 27, 2004 by the government's Intellectual Property Strategy Headquarters (Chairman: Junichiro Koizumi, Prime Minister) includes measures for dealing with improper items listed on Internet auctions.
-Therefore, there is a possibility that new legal regulations will be determined during the period through 2005.
+It is possible that further new regulations will be introduced in future.